AntonBarslund/DISGroup/readme.md

 Docker Desktop (macOS/Windows)
 Docker Engine and Docker Compose (Linux)

-Internet access for scraping and pulling Docker images.

 Setup Instructions
-1. Clone the Repository
+1. Clone the Repository from the github page:

 2. Configure Environment Variables in docker-compose.yml
+    Edit the enviroment varible so
+        PGUSER is your username
+        PGPASSWORD to your password
+    You should do it in the top and bottom of the file

 3. Build and Run with Docker Compose
     Make sure docker is up and running
     Run this command:
     docker-compose up --build

-    It takes about 1 minute to build.
+    It takes about 1 minute to build if the df_cleaned.csv isn't in the directory

 This starts two services: